galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > <details-title>Fragments File </details-title>
 >
->   The Fragments File is a tabular file in a [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)-like format, containing information about the position of the read on the chromosome.
+>   The Fragments File is a tabular file in a [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)-like format, containing information about the position of the fragments on the chromosome and their corresponding 10x cell barcodes.
 >
 {: .details}
 SnapATAC2 requires 3 input files for the standard pathway of processing:
-- `fragments_file.tsv`: A tabular file containing the chromosome positions of the reads and their corresponding 10X cell barcodes.
+- `fragments_file.tsv`: A tabular file containing the chromosome positions of the fragments and their corresponding 10x cell barcodes.
-- `chrom_sizes.txt`: A tabular file of the number of bases of the human chromosomes
+- `chrom_sizes.txt`: A tabular file of the number of bases of each chromosome of the reference genome
-- `gene_annotation.gtf.gz`: A tabular file listing genomic features of the human genome (GENCODE GRCh38)
+- `gene_annotation.gtf.gz`: A tabular file listing genomic features of the reference genome (GENCODE GRCh38)

+> <details-title>Chromosome sizes </details-title>
+>
+> - A chromosome sizes file can be generated using the tool {% tool [Compute sequence length](toolshed.g2.bx.psu.edu/repos/devteam/fasta_compute_length/fasta_compute_length/1.0.3) %}.
+> - The reference genome can either be selected from cached genomes or uploaded to the galaxy history.
+>
+{: .details}

 > <comment-title></comment-title>
 > - This tutorial starts with a `fragment` file.